gurditsingh/hydeout/_posts/test.md

 retained until the retention period has expired, other records such as txn, protocol and changeMetadata.

 ### Let's understand by example:
-In small scale application which has limited transactions on that scenario reading from the small set of
+In small scale application which has limited transactions on that scenario reading from the small set of transaction log files (JSON format) is easy.
+But in large scale applications like streaming applications which creates multiple small files ()